top of page

 client visiting the shop and seeing his frame

 Then we assemble the new body.
-New tubs ready to be prepped for the Trophy • SS and ISLA models.
+New tubs ready to be prepped for the TROPHY • D90 and TROPHY D110 SOFT TOP models.

 classic Land rover defender fenders